oleg-shilo/cs-script.vscode/docs/PluginAuthoringOverview.md

 *User experience*

-One work comes in mind: slick.
+One word comes in mind - slick.
 It's brilliant.
 Lightning fast.
 Fastest to startup out of all three.
 The level of customization is out of this world.

-Sometimes the customization me even combat with the convenience.
-Thus using very frequently column selection in VS, VSCode and N++ I found its implementation on ST3 (via mutli-cursor mode) to be a bit "stubborn".
+Sometimes the customization may even conflict with the convenience.
+Thus using, very frequently, column selection in VS, VSCode and N++ I found its implementation on ST3 (via mutli-cursor mode) to be a bit "stubborn".

-there is a huge library of plugins.
+There is a huge library of plugins.
 Available on all OSs.

-Though, one obvious negative is the absence of printing out of box.
-For such a comprehensive editor not to have such a fundamental feature seems puzzling, to say the least.
-One needs to install one of a few pining plugins in order to enable printing (usually via system web browser).
+Though, one obvious negative is the absence of printing support out of box.
+For such a comprehensive editor not to have such a fundamental feature seems rather puzzling, to say the least.
+One needs to install one of the few printing plugins in order to enable printing (usually via system web browser).

 *Developer experience*

 Very good.
 The hosting model is designed brilliantly.
 Hosting runtime and language is Python.

-API itself is scrupulously design.
+API itself is scrupulously designed.
 Everything just makes sense.
 Simple, logical and predictable.
 I one word - elegant.
 When you don't have something supported naively you can fallback on IDE commands execution.
 Tooltips are rendered with a light weight HTML engine.
 Brilliant.
-You can put buttons there and have a complex styling.
+You can put there buttons and have complex styling.
+Great.

 The API's draw back - it's sealed.
 The API practically has stopped its evolution sealing the state of the functionality as is.

 For example closing already opened file with API is not possible.
 One has to set focus on the required document tab and execute command "close" (equivalent of Menu->File->Close).
-Meaning that you have to mess up with the focus - bad user experience.
+Meaning that you have to mess up with the focus.
+Meaning bad user experience.
 For more complicated scenarios focus management becomes a real issue.
 Scanning keyboard state is also unavailable.

-Another upsetting design decision is to prohibit completely custom panels.
-That's it ST3 for years resist developers demands for this feature.
+Another upsetting design decision is prohibiting completely any custom panels.
+That's it, ST3 for years resisted developers demands for this feature.
 You cannot create a custom panel.
 The best you can do is to open a document, place some special text to mimic rich UI elements (e.g. tree view).
 I had to go this way with "Favorites" and with "CodeMap" plugins:

 ![](https://github.com/oleg-shilo/sublime-codemap/raw/master/images/image1.gif)

 _Support and community_

 Just excellent.
 The best out of tree.
 If you post the question the chances are that it will be answered by the people who knows exactly what they are talking about.
-In general, the professional the level of an average member of the ST3 community is very high.
+In general, professional level of an average member of the ST3 community is very high.
 Occasionally, you can sense religious notes, but very mild.
 One thing is for sure, if there is the answer and you just don't know where it is the ST3 forum is the place to find it.
-Documentation is simply structured and gives very good overview of the overall functionality and possibilities.
+Documentation is simply structured and gives you a very good overview of the overall functionality and possibilities.
 For everything else - discussion boards.

 *Plugin management*

-Plugin management is ingenious.
-The editor can be fetch plugins form your local files, your personal GitHub repository or via official GiHub based repository router Plugin Manager.
-A developer is in full control of the life cycle of his/her plugin.
+The plugin management is ingenious.
+The editor can fetch plugins form your local files, your personal GitHub repository or via official GiHub based repository router Plugin Manager.
+The plugin developer is in full control of the life cycle of his/her plugin.

 The biggest downside (apart from stagnating API) is the absence of the integrated debugger.
-If your plugin exhibits a complex behavior then you are out of luck, you can only rely on Python's "print()".
-This also has indirect drawback: no language-plugins can have a proper debugger integration under ST3.
+If your plugin exhibits a complex behavior then you are out of luck, you can only rely on Python's "_print()_".
+This also has indirect drawback: no language-plugins can have a proper debugger runtime integration under ST3.

-Another negative, side-by-side plugin development.
+Another negative is side-by-side plugin development.
 One cannot have a plugin installed and being developed/troubleshooted at the same time.
+Well, it's possible only for the uncompressed plugins, which are officially discouraged.

 And I cannot ignore another unexpected inconvenience.
 ST3 plugin guideline requires you to distribute the packages in the compressed form.
 While it has certain benefits for the ST3 dev team it is a nightmare for the plugin developers to troubleshoot such plugins.
-The only exception is made to the plugins that contain executables that need to be present in the unpacked form at runtime.
+The only exception is made to the plugins that contain executables, which need to be present in the unpacked form at runtime.

 Thus when I tried to publish my CodeMap pluguin in uncompressed form I was approached by the ST3 team member and asked politely to obey the rules and compressed the plugin.
-I am sure if I start long boring argument they would let me do it my way but...
+I am sure if I start a long boring argument they would let me do it my way but...
 I would rather prefer to have a choice instead of having to justify my motives.
 Though this point can be easily challenged by the ST3 team.

 *Bottom line*